 - Today, 70% of Twitch is unassigned.
 The pandemic accelerated their trend to unassigned workspaces, and they expect it to stick.

 - Although the pandemic has squeezed total utilization to just 1%, Twitch hasn't shed any office space.
 They're targeting utilization of 45% as folks return.
 There's an internal bet on the workplace team — folks will return either at the end of August or Jan of 2022.

 - Something we've heard from many colleagues —the future of Twitch's offices is not just about work.
 It will be a gathering place for personal and professional collaboration.

-You can watch Izzy's entire conversation with our CEO, Andrew Farah, here.
-Below are the "crib notes" from the conversation for your convenience.
+You can watch Izzy's entire conversation with our CEO, Andrew Farah, below:

 In the early stages, they're looking at keeping spaces to 35% occupancy.
 This gives them leeway to test out their processes.
 They'll then inch it up to 45% soon after.